hikari-dev/shiro/README.md

 # shiro

-1. Create a config file named **shiroConfig.yml** under the same folder where your jar file at.
+1. Create a config file named **shiroConfig.yml** under the same folder where your jar file is.

 ```yml
 bot: